Our First Lady

 Reverend Wanda N. Golden

-In November of 1994, along with my husband-pastor, Reverend Johnny N. Golden, Sr., we were blessed to be called to lead the great and glorious New Unity Baptist Church Ministries; and with that clarion call to be premier in Worship! in Witness! and in Works.
+In November 1994, alongside my husband and pastor, Reverend Johnny N. Golden, Sr., I was blessed to receive God’s call to serve the great and glorious family of New Unity Baptist Church Ministries—a clarion call to be premier in Worship, in Witness, and in Works.

-1. To fiercely empower women and girls to be all they were created to be.
+• To fiercely empower women and girls to live fully into who God created them to be.

-Legendary writer Jill Briscoe is quite accurate in saying, “Love comes as we serve, as we get involved, as we work closely together.
-We need to be near enough to see the tears, to catch the sign, to touch each other’s hands!”
+“Love comes as we serve, as we get involved, as we work closely together.
+We need to be near enough to see the tears, to catch the sigh, to touch each other’s hands!”

-My hearts desire is to please God in all that I do.
-I believe serving the church, particularly the sisterhood, will please Him, and in that process bless women wherever there is need and opportunity.
+It is my heart’s desire to please God in all I do.
+Serving the church—especially the sisterhood—brings Him glory and allows me to bless women wherever there is need and opportunity.

 Reverend Wanda N. Golden